meyerweb/econfpsu16/README.md

-# econfpsu16
+# Elements Conference CSS Workshop

-Working files for the 2016 Elements Conference Wednesday afternoon CSS workshop.
+This repository contains the working files for the 2016 Elements Conference Wednesday afternoon CSS workshop.
+It includes altered copies of the Elements Conference and PSU home pages, which are copyright to their respective creators and are used here solely for educational purposes.

-Stay tuned!